Melt-Quench Tutorial¶

 1. Interatomic Potentials¶

-amorphouspy ships three force-field models for oxide glass simulations.
-All three use a Damped Shifted Force (DSF) Coulomb treatment for long-range electrostatics and differ only in the short-range pair interaction.
+amorphouspy ships four force-field models for oxide glass simulations.
+All use a Damped Shifted Force (DSF) Coulomb treatment for long-range electrostatics by default and differ in the short-range pair interaction.

 | Potential | Pair style | Elements | Default T_melt |